manics/repo2shellscript/README.md

 - Output directory: should contain everything required to build the environment, e.g. you could copy this to a Ubuntu 18.04 virtual machine
 - Build script: a bash script that will build the environment, must be run as `root`
 - Start script: a bash script that should be used to start the environment
+- Systemd service: an alternative to the start script
+- Packer template: a Vagrant VirtualBox template for building a VM
 - User: The user that should be used to run the start script
+- Jupyter token: A generated token baked into the scripts

 ### Example of using the output